World Indoor Bowls Championships

-The World Indoor Bowls Championship is an international bowls competition held annual at Potters holiday park in Hopton on Sea.
+The World Indoor Bowls Championship is an international bowls competition held annually at Potters Resorts in Hopton on Sea.

+In recent history matches are streamed live on YouTube & Facebook, attracting around four million views annually.
 The last week of the competition is televised live on BBC where the open singles and open pairs', women's singles and mixed pairs' finals are shown.